 What is a good low-calorie breakfast option if I’m always in a hurry?

 When time is your biggest enemy, your best low-calorie breakfast options are those that require zero effort in the morning.
 Overnight oats are a perfect example.
-You can also rely on pre-hard-boiled eggs, which you can grab from the fridge and eat on your commute.
-Smoothie bags, as described above, are another excellent choice because they minimize morning mess and effort.
+You can also rely on pre-hard-boiled eggs, which you can grab from the fridge & eat on your commute.
+Smoothie bags, as described above, are another excellent choice because they minimize morning mess & effort.

 Can I still have coffee with my low-calorie breakfast options?